FatemehTarashi/awesome-tda/README.md

 #### Vineyards
 #### Zigzag persistent homology
 #### Topological Domains in Mammalian Genomes Identified by Analysis of Chromatin Interactions

+### Articles
+#### Homological Algebra and Data - Robert Ghrist
+  These  lectures  are  a  quick  primer  on  the  basics  of  applied  algebraic topology with emphasis on applications to data.
+In particular, the perspectives of (elementary) homological algebra, in the form of complexes and co/homological invariants are sketched.
+Beginning with simplicial and cell complexes as a means of enriching graphs to higher-order structures, we define simple algebraic topological invariants, such as Euler characteristic.
+By lifting from complexes of simplices to algebraic complexes of vector spaces, we pass to homology as a topological compression scheme.
+Iterating this process of expanding to sequences and compressing via homological algebra, we define persistent homology and related theories, ending with a simple approach to cellular sheaves and their cohomology.
+Throughout, an emphasis is placed on expressing homological-algebraic tools as the natural evolution of linear algebra.
+Category-theoretic language (though morenatural and expressive) is deemphasized, for the sake of access.
+Along the way, sample applications of these techniques are sketched,  in domains ranging from neuroscience to sensing, image analysis, robotics, and computation.[Pdf](https://www.math.upenn.edu/~ghrist/preprints/HAD.pdf)

+#### Topological Data Analysis - Larry Wasserman
+  Topological Data Analysis (TDA) can broadly be described as a collection of data analysis methods that find structure in data.
+This includes: clustering, manifold estimation, nonlinear dimension reduction, mode estimation, ridge estimation and persistent homology.
+This paper reviews some of these methods.
+[Pdf](https://arxiv.org/pdf/1609.08227.pdf)

 ### Books
 #### A Short Course in Computational Geometry and Topology